tic-ull/func_redis/README.md

 func_redis is a asterisk module to use Redis from the dialplan.
 It uses hiredis as library for redis.
-I have tested it in Asterisk 11.6 certified version.
+I have tested it in Asterisk 11.6 certified version and asterisk 13.9.

 ## Motivation of the project